bitpanda-labs/loggo2/README.md

 * `@Loggo.ignore` will not log a particular method of a class decorated by `Loggo.everything`
 * `@Loggo.errors` will only log errors, not function calls and returns

-You can also start and stop logging with `Loggo.start()` and `Loggo.stop()`, at any point in your code, though error logs will still get through.

 For an example use, let's make a simple class that multiplies two numbers, but only if a password is supplied.
 We can ignore logging of the boring authentication system.

 ```python